Wrike and JIRA Sync: Overview

-Please note, this page goes over how the sync works once it's in place, for details on how to setup the sync check out our: Wrike and JIRA Two-Way Sync: Setup Guide.
+Please note: This page goes over how the sync works once it's in place, for details on how to set up the sync, check out our: Wrike and JIRA Two-Way Sync: Setup Guide.

-- Tasks must remain in the synced Wrike Folder in order to remain synced to a corresponding JIRA issue.
-A task can be tagged in additional Folders, but if it is removed from the synced Folder, then it stops being synced with JIRA.
+- Tasks must remain in the synced Wrike folder in order to remain synced to a corresponding JIRA issue.
+A task can be tagged in additional folders, but if it is removed from the synced folder, then it stops being synced with JIRA.

-- Individual team members need only a Wrike or JIRA license for the sync to work.
+- Individual team members only need a Wrike or JIRA license for the sync to work.
 They do not need licenses in both tools.
 For example, if someone updates a task in Wrike, the JIRA issue is automatically updated even though the user does not have a JIRA license.